The Pilgrims' School: Main School

 There are eight dormitories, and the building mainly houses the Winchester Cathedral Choristers and the majority of 'Commoners' (other pupils).

 Q School

-Q School, short for 'Quiristers School', is the property of Winchester College, because the Quiristers sing in the College Choir and used to be taught separately in this building when they were a full part of the Winchester College community.
+Q School, short for 'Quiristers School', is the property of Winchester College, because the Quiristers sing in its Chapel Choir and used to be taught separately in this building when they were a full part of the Winchester College community.
 However, in the 1960s it became uneconomical for the college to organise a separate school and curriculum from the rest of the boys, who were from Years 9–13, and so from 1966 onwards The Pilgrims' School welcomed Quiristers to be educated with the 'Commoners'.
 They still, however, have 4 dormitories for the Quiristers and some Commoners.
 The Quiristers continue to sing and rehearse at Winchester College, but are educated at The Pilgrims' School; staff at Q School are now solely members of staff at The Pilgrims' School.

 Q School is situated on Kingsgate Street in Winchester, close to the main school site.